Hello Omni Talk Fans! This week’s Fast Five podcast is coming at you from FMI in the city Ron Burgundy made famous, San Diego!

 It means a lot to me.

-Omni Talk® is the retail blog for retailers, written by retailers.
-Chris Walton and Anne Mezzenga founded Omni Talk® in 2017 and have quickly turned it into one of the fastest growing blogs in retail.
+Omni Talkยฎ is the retail blog for retailers, written by retailers.
+Chris Walton founded Omni Talkยฎ in 2017 and have quickly turned it into one of the fastest growing blogs in retail.